-What is an AI agent?
+What Is an AI Agent?
+Beyond Chatbots

-An AI agent is a system that can perceive its environment, reason about what to do, and take actions to achieve a goal — with some degree of autonomy.
+An AI agent is a system that can perceive its environment, reason about what to do, and take actions to achieve a goal, with some degree of autonomy.
 Unlike a chatbot that waits for questions and gives answers, an agent can plan multi-step tasks, use tools, and make decisions along the way.

 If a chatbot is like a receptionist who answers questions from a script, an agent is more like a junior employee who can research a problem, draft a solution, check it against guidelines, and send it for approval.